RamiKrispin/deploy-flex-actions/README.md

         target: "/home/rstudio/.config/rstudio"
 ```

 Once we understand how `docker run` is working, it is straightforward to understand, set, and modify the above `docker-compose.yml` file according to your needs.
 As before, we set the image, ports, and volumes in the corresponding sections of the `yaml` file.
 Note that I am using three environment variables to set the docker image (`FELX_IMAGE`), the local folder to mount (`TUTORIAL_WORKING_DIR`), and the RStudio config file (`RSTUDIO_CONFIG_PATH`).
 Typically, this file is saved on the project/repository root folder.
-To launch the docker, from the path of the file, run on the command line:
+To launch the Docker container, from the path of the file, run on the command line:

 ``` shell
 docker-compose up -d